 To document that a child meets the residency requirement to be a qualifying child for the EITC, refer to Form 886-H-EIC.
 The form is also available in Spanish.
 The IRS sends this form with audit letters.
 The form has information on the documentation the IRS accepts to prove age, relationship, and residency.

-As a preparer, you are not required to review a copy of the documentation, but informing your client about what's needed in case of an audit is a best practice.
+As a preparer, you are not required to review a copy of the documentation but informing your client about what's needed in case of an audit is a best practice.
 If you do review a document and use the information to determine eligibility for or to compute the amount of the EITC, you must keep a copy of the document in your records.

 The wife may only claim the EITC if she files a joint return with her husband and they meet all other qualifications.
 Her permissible filing statuses are Married Filing Jointly or Married Filing Separately.
 She is not eligible for the EITC if she chooses to file separately.
 See Publication 596, Earned Income Credit.

 Because the couple is still married and did not live apart for the last six months of the year, she is not considered unmarried for purposes of qualifying Head of Household filing status.
-See Publication 501, Exemptions, Standard Deduction, and Filing Information for more information on qualifying for Head of Household filing status.
+See Publication 501, Dependents, Standard Deduction, and Filing Information for more information on qualifying for Head of Household filing status.